Adoptame-com/Adoptame-Backend/README.md

 A simple and user-friendly app that connects people with animals in need of adoption, helping you find and adopt your perfect pet.

+### Project Setup

+Follow these steps to configure and run the project:

+1. **Install dependencies:**

+    Run the following command to install all project dependencies:

+    ```bash
+    npm install
+    ```

+2. **Install VS Code extensions:**

+    You can install the required VS Code extensions by running the following commands:

+    ```bash
+    code --install-extension dbaeumer.vscode-eslint
+    code --install-extension rvest.vs-code-prettier-eslint
+    ```

+    Alternatively, you can install these extensions manually from the VS Code marketplace.

+3. **Create configuration file:**

+    Create a file named `.env.development` in the root of the project with the following content:

+    ```bash
+    PORT=
+    MONGO_URI=
+    JWT_SECRET_KEY=
+    ```

+4. **Restart Visual Studio Code:**

+    To ensure that the configurations are applied correctly, restart Visual Studio Code.

 ## General structure

 ```